-You may have heard about end grain cutting boards too, and are confused by all of the different terminology.
+You may have heard about End Grain Cutting Boards as well, and might be confused by all of the different terminology.
 The main difference is the part of the grain that is exposed in the finished product.
-End grain boards use the end of a strip of wood as the cutting surface, while edge grain uses the sides.
+End Grain Boards use the end of a strip of wood as the cutting surface, while Edge Grain uses the sides.

 Find Your Perfect Cutting Board